Kathleen Hamm

 Kathleen M. Hamm (born February 2, 1963) is an American lawyer, federal regulator and fintech and cybersecurity expert, formerly a board member of the Public Company Accounting Oversight Board, and Counselor to the Deputy Secretary of the U.S. Department of Treasury for cyber policy and financial regulation.
 In April 2021, her alma mater, University at Buffalo School of Management, named her Accountant of the Year.

-She was the Global Leader of Securities and Fintech Services and Senior Strategic Adviser on Cyber Solutions to the chief executive officer of Promontory Financial Group, a wholly owned subsidiary of IBM.
-Hamm was a pioneer in developing processes to embed regulatory requirements and cybersecurity into business operations and controls, changing how business systems are developed and improving their consumer protection.
+Hamm was the Global Leader of Securities and Fintech Services and Senior Strategic Adviser on Cyber Solutions to the Chief Executive Officer of Promontory Financial Group, a wholly owned subsidiary of IBM.
+She is a pioneer in developing processes to embed regulatory requirements and cybersecurity into business operations and controls, changing how business systems are developed and improving their consumer protection.
+She also is a strong commentator on the opportunities and risks that emerging technology, such as artificial intelligence, presents to cybersecurity and ways that government and regulators may respond.

 After leaving public service, Hamm established Pearl Advisory Group, LLC.
-She serves on the boards of The Reserve Trust Company, Inc., a financial institution; the Long-Term Stock Exchange, Inc., a new exchange focusing on long-term value creation; and Manetu, Inc., a startup privacy management platform.
-She also is a member of the Duke University School of Law Board of Visitors; the Duke Law School Global Financial Markets Advisory Board, the Steering Committee of the Climate Risk Disclosure Lab at Duke University; and the Dean's Advisory Council for the University at Buffalo School of Management, SUNY.
+She has served on the boards of several companies, including the Long-Term Stock Exchange, Inc., an exchange focusing on long-term value creation.
+She also is trustee and chair of the audit committee of the University of Buffalo Foundation, Inc., and chair of the Dean's Advisory Council for the University at Buffalo School of Management, SUNY.

 Early life and education

 Hamm was born on February 2, 1963, in Albany, NY.
-She graduated from the University at Buffalo, SUNY, in 1985 with a B.S., summa cum laude, with distinction, majoring in business administration, concentrating in accounting; from Duke University School of Law in 1988 with a J.D., with honors; and from Georgetown University Law Center in 1994 first in her class, with an LL.M. in Securities Regulation, with distinction.
+She graduated from the University at Buffalo, SUNY, in 1985 with a B.S., summa cum laude, with distinction, majoring in business administration, concentrating in accounting; from Duke University School of Law in 1988 with a J.D., with honors; and from Georgetown University Law Center in 1994 first in her class, with an LL.M. in securities regulation, with distinction.